john-h-k/jcc/README.md

 * A C11 compiler
 * A system linker (this is almost certainly already installed)

-The `jcc.sh` script can be used for common workflows:
+The `jcc.sh` script can be used for common workflows.
+A key subset of the commands can be seen here (run `./jcc.sh` for all commands):

 ```
 jcc.sh COMMAND